Getting Started

 By connecting these dots, Polkadot serves as a foundational layer of a decentralized web, where users control their data and are not limited by trust bounds within the network.

 1 DOT: the minimum balance required to have an active account on Polkadot Network.
 If your account balance drops below 1 DOT, your account will be reaped.
-Learn more about Accounts and the Existential Deposit requirement.
+Learn more about and the requirement.

-5 DOT: the minimum contribution required to participate in crowdloans for parachain slot auctions.
+5 DOT: the minimum contribution required to participate in for .

 10 DOT: the minimum stake required to submit your intent to nominate validators.
 But, to earn staking rewards, your stake should not be less than the minimum stake among the active nominators which is a dynamic threshold.
-Learn more about becoming a nominator.
+Learn more about .

-20 DOT: you can register an on-chain identity or vote for council.
+20 DOT: you can register an or vote for .

 Polkadot Gifts provide an easy way to: